Introducing Post2Ghost and "Articles as Code" for a GitOps Workflow in Ghost

 Unfortunately, Post2Ghost can’t just magically guess all parameters required to access your Ghost installation.
 It needs your help on this.
 In more detail, it needs the following parameters:

-1. The base_url of your Ghost installation.
+of your Ghost installation.
 This is where Ghost is located.
-In the case of How Hard Can It Be?!, that’s https://www.how-hard-can-it.be.
+In the case of How Hard Can It Be?!, that’s https://www.how-hard-can-it.be. - The

-2. The client_id and client_secret of your Ghost installation.
+of your Ghost installation.
 These two parameters can be found in the source code of any post (not the start page or the admin area) in your blog.
 Simply visit your Ghost installation, browse through the source code, and search for the two keywords.
-Fell free to try it with this very page.
+Fell free to try it with this very page. - The

 {